bel1ch1/VIsionProjeckt-Mirea/README.md

-# An application for object tracking cameras for industrial enterprises.
+# A project for remote control of a motion detection camera